faroukmokhtar/project-templates/README.md

 # Example Project: Fuel Consumption Data Analysis

-This project template demonstrates/highlights: setting up an anaconda environment, working with local raw data, building a neural network model, analysing the model through jupyter notebook.
+__This project template demonstrates/highlights__: setting up an anaconda environment, working with local raw data, building a neural network model, analysing the model through jupyter notebook.

 This project illustrates structuring a DS project that approaches the very simple task of analysing the correlation between different aspects